bfg-s/admin-documentation/Writerside/topics/Buttons.md

 # Buttons

 The "Group of Buttons" component is a comprehensive collection that encapsulates all possible interactive scenarios within an admin panel page, serving as an essential tool for administrators to manage and interact with the content effectively.
-This component is a distinct element of the delegator class `\App\Admin\Delegates\Buttons`, which is specifically designed to streamline and facilitate various administrative actions through a well-organized interface.
+This component is a distinct element of the delegator class `\Admin\Delegates\Buttons`, which is specifically designed to streamline and facilitate various administrative actions through a well-organized interface.
 ```php
 use App\Admin\Delegates\Buttons;